synergy-gen/synergen-api-server/docs/README.md

-    "status": "",       // The HTTP error code (for convenience) "timestamp": 0,     // The time of the completed request "message": "",      // A message from the server "content": {}       // The response content, determined by the RESTful objects defined above }
+    "status": "",       // The HTTP error code (for convenience) "timestamp": 0,     // The time of the completed request "message": "",      // A message from the server "content": {}       // The response content, determined by the RESTful objects defined above.
+The content may also
+                        // be an array of errors that occured, such as when validation of a request fails }
 ```